Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 Background and Challenges:

-Existing deep research agents (e.g., OpenAI Deep Research, Gemini Deep Research, Kimi Deep Research, GenSpark, etc.) show great potential in information retrieval but still face two core challenges: identifying authoritative sources and the timeliness of information.
+Existing deep research agents (e.g., OpenAI Deep Research, Gemini Deep Research, Kimi Deep Research, GenSpark, etc.) show great potential in information retrieval but still face two core challenges: discerning the authority of information sources and the timeliness of information.
 The internet is filled with outdated, inaccurate, and even contradictory information.
 The goal of this topic is to build an autonomous agent that can overcome these challenges, not only gathering information but also critically evaluating and logically reasoning to produce highly credible answers.

 Task Description: